mrpandey/algods/README.md

 # algods

-It includes common algorithms and data-structure implementations.
-The code is written in C++.
+It includes C++ implementations of common algorithms and data-structures.
+Most files are well-commented (or maybe I just tend to believe so).

 ## Table of Contents